-This plan does not cover:
+This plan does not cover any assisted reproduction technologies, including but not limited to:

-- Drugs to treat infertility or that are required as part of assisted reproduction procedures. - Assisted reproduction methods, such as in-vitro fertilization.
-It does not matter why you need the procedure. - · Services to make you more fertile or for multiple births - · Undoing sterilization surgery - · Complications of assisted reproduction services
+- Drugs to treat infertility or that are required as part of assisted reproduction procedures. - Artificial insemination or Assisted reproduction methods, such as in-vitro fertilization.
+It does not matter why you need the procedure. - Services to make you more fertile or for multiple births - · Reversing sterilization surgery